alex1162/video-coding/seminar2/README.md

 This is a brief manual on how we have performed each task of the practice and the steps to follow to prove its functionality.

-**1. Start a new project called practice1.
-Create an API and put it inside a docker.**
+**1.Create a new endpoint/feature which will let you to modify the resolution (use FFmpeg in the backend).**

-To do this practice we will use FastAPI.
-We will start following the instructions from the fastapi website tutorial.
+To do this practice we will use the previous practice 1.
+In this exercice we will use the already created function resize_image with some modifications in order to work.
-We start by installing fastapi.
-We do so by running the command:

-*> pip install “fastapi[standard]”*

-We then proceed to create a new project folder in our directory called practice1.

 Here we will **create** a virtual environment: